 Along the same lines, a group of brain researchers in Japan’s Waseda University conducted a study in 2015 that suggested that fit children were better at filtering information needed to solve a problem, when compared with peers that didn’t engage in daily physical activity.

-So now that we’ve emphasized the importance of making sure your kid is getting his daily dose of exercise in order to be in peak physical and cognitive shape, here are some fun ideas to move those muscles and boost his cognitive development:
+So now that we’ve emphasized the importance of making sure your kid is getting their daily dose of exercise in order to be in peak physical and cognitive shape, here are some fun ideas to move those muscles and boost their cognitive development:

 - Play some music and dance together.
 Activation songs like “head, shoulders, knees and toes” or “Macarena” are good options.

 - Imitate an animal movement, for example try to hop like a frog, leap like a rabbit, walk like a penguin, be graceful on all fours like a lion, etc.

 - Play follow the leader or hide and seek.

 - Take a walk into the nearest playground and explore the slides or other features.

 - Play with a light inflatable ball.
 Depending on your kid’s dexterity you can try playing throw and catch.

 If you want to try out some fun and upbeat music to play alongside your kid, this link for Songs for Teaching has a big array to choose from: http://www.songsforteaching.com/physicalfitnesssongs.htm